ORNL/cpp-proposals-pub/D1673/blas_interface.md

 The class template `accessor_scaled` is a `basic_mdspan` accessor policy whose reference type represents the product of a fixed value (the "scaling factor") and its nested `basic_mdspan` accessor's reference.
-It is part of the implementation of `scaled_view`.
+It is part of the implementation of `scaled`.

 The exposition-only class template `scaled_scalar` represents a read-only value, which is the product of a fixed value (the "scaling